-Offered at Kansas City Kansas Community College Coordinated at MCC at all locations.
+Offered at Kansas City Kansas Community College Coordinated at MCC-Blue River, Longview, Maple Woods, Penn Valley.

 A.A.S.
-Audio Engineering ......
-68 Credits
+Audio Engineering 67 Credits

 This is a terminal degree program for students who wish to find employment in a recording-related aspect of the music business or who wish to transfer to another school and pursue a bachelor's degree in a field such as music composition or music technology.
 Because requirements differ by institution, students wishing to transfer should check with the music faculty or the transfer institution regarding variations in this degree program.
 Students must be accepted into the program by both MCC and KCKCC.
 The student is awarded the degree from KCKCC upon successful completion of all requirements.